thegamecracks/berconpy/README.md

 (**Python 3.10** or higher is required)

-This package be installed by cloning this repository, either with git or by manual download.
+This package can be installed by cloning this repository, either with git or by manual download.

 With git and pip installed: